thom4parisot/photography/source/_posts/2016/calais.md

       _You certainly changed_ the life of a bunch.
   - comment: |
       It is dusk, and time to make our way to Calais.
 We hitchhike and get a ride with a lorry driver.
-We get to know a different viewpoint about the camp, the refugees and the violent incidents reported by journalists in the news.
+We get to know a different opinion about the camp, the refugees and the violent incidents reported by journalists in the news.
+He mostly _understands_ and just want his lorry not to be damaged.

       We are soon due to arrive.
 Calais is wrapped in darkness, delimited by a corridor of white fences and the blue flashes of police cars rotating beacons.
 We can clearly feel the _tension_.
     map: dunkirk-to-calais.png